erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Dijkstra to solve a production problem
+10. Design a system that uses Dijkstra to tackle a production problem
 11. Create unit tests with 100% code coverage for Dijkstra
 12. Write a technical blog post explaining Dijkstra to beginners